Who can apply

 - self-government entities

-Note: Applicants from these organizations must demonstrate partnership with 1 or more disability organizations in their application.
+Note: Applicants must demonstrate partnership with 1 or more disability organizations in their application.

-Letter(s) of support from implicated partner(s) must be provided with the application.
+Letter(s) of support from implicated partner(s) must be provided at the time of agreement.

-Note to organizations located and operating in Quebec - Act respecting the Ministère du Conseil Exécutif (M-30)
+Note to organizations located and operating in Alberta and Quebec

 The Québec National Assembly adopted an Act respecting the Ministère du Conseil exécutif (RLRQ, chapter M-30).
 This act provides that all Québec public bodies must obtain the authorization of the Québec government before entering into any agreement with the federal government, one of its departments or government agencies, or with a federal public agency.
 Any entity that is subject to the act is responsible for obtaining the necessary authorization before the conclusion of such an agreement.
 You may wish to review the provisions of M-30 before applying for funding to make sure you comply with the Act.
 If your proposed project is successful, ESDC will allow a reasonable amount of time for you to obtain the authorization from the Government of Québec.
 If you are unable to get the required authorization in a reasonable amount of time, your application may not be funded, even if it meets the Program's eligibility requirements.